nsw logo NSW Government

 • the number of workers

-• the views of workers
+• the views of workers about how work groups are set up or changed

-• diversity of workers and their work
+• the diversity of workers and their work

-• the nature of any hazards and risks to health and safety
+• the nature of any hazards and risks to health and safety at workplaces

 • the pattern of work carried out by workers, for example whether the work is full-time, part-time, casual or short-term